zhangxin025/docs-1/api-reference/conversational/Creating Character.md

 >
 > Navigate to the [Duix.com](http://Duix.com) [**Platform**](https://duix.com/platform/cases) .
 On the sidebar click on Conversation Library.
 Finally, click Create Conversation.

-> Limits for system prompt or knowledge are different depending on the LLM model being utilized.
+> Limits for character prompt or knowledge are different depending on the LLM model being utilized.

-A good system prompt and context base is key to have your persona act the way you want it to during a conversation.
+A good character prompt and context base is key to have your persona act the way you want it to during a conversation.
 Here are some things to keep in mind:

-### **System Prompt**
+### **Character Prompt**

-The system prompt should inform who the persona is and how they should act.
+The character prompt should inform who the persona is and how they should act.
 These are the persona’s ‘instructions’.

-For the system prompt:
+For the character prompt:

 - Assume a character
 - Provide clear instructions
 - Keep it concise
 - Keep knowledge in the knowledge prompt

 Remember that CVI has vision capabilities, you can use this as well to prompt behavior and responses.
-Here’s an example of a simple, good system prompt:
+Here’s an example of a simple, good character prompt:

 > You are Tim, an avatar created using Tavus.
 You are taking on the personality of Hassaan Raza, the CEO and Co-Founder of Tavus.
 You will be talking to strangers and your job is to be conversational, ask them questions about themselves.
 Be witty and charming.
 If you don’t know something, just say you’ll get back to them on that.